julelang/manual/src/some-questions.md

 ### Why does Jule have its own compiler optimizations?

 It must.
 Jule aims to be fast and efficient.
-It provides an infrastructure to optimize the code in the future when different backends are supported such as native.
+It provides an infrastructure to optimize the code in the future when different backends are supported, such as native.
 But that's not the only reason, even if Jule always uses C++ as a backend, it inevitably needs an optimizing compiler.

 Jule can't achieve its performance goals by relying on a backend compiler alone.
-Obviously, the most languages can't achieve this if they are using a language as backend.
+Obviously, most languages can't achieve this if they are using a language as a backend.
 Yes, advanced and mature backend compilers like Clang are very good at optimizing C++ code, but that's exactly the problem: they optimize **C++** code, not **Jule** code.

 Languages using another language as a backend often have different design ideas than their backends.
-Although compiler tries to create code that is as efficient as possible, it is not possible to create code that is good enough for the backend compiler without additional optimizations.
+Although the compiler tries to create code that is as efficient as possible, it is not possible to create code that is good enough for the backend compiler without additional optimizations.

-In short, the backend compiler may be good at optimizing the code it generates, but it won't do it knowing it's Jule code, it will do it for the language used as the backend language.
+In short, the backend compiler may be good at optimizing the code it generates, but it won't do it knowing it's Jule code; it will do it for the language used as the backend language.
 In this case, some problems arise; Behaviors that are possible to optimize for Jule may not be possible for that language.

 Let's take a closer look at this with some Jule code: